Beyond Hell/Above Heaven Tour

 Beyond Hell/Above Heaven was a concert tour by Danish rock group, Volbeat in support for the album Beyond Hell/Above Heaven.

-The tour started with Volbeat as a support act for Metallica and AC/DC including doing European festivals.
+The tour started with Volbeat as a support act for Metallica (World Magnetic Tour) and AC/DC including doing European festivals.

 The tour is documented on the concert film "Live from Beyond Hell/Above Heaven", filmed in Copenhagen in 2010, Anaheim and Rock am Ring.

 Set list

 This set list is representative of the November 15, 2010 show in Hamburg.
 It does not represent all dates of the tour.